bgoral/bgoral.github.io/content/posts/2021-01-24-dapr-local.md

 ![Dapr](../../dapr.png "Dapr Architecture")

 For me, this statement is definition of a remarkable modern solution to many complexities so I wanted to try and built a geocoding service using libpostal integrated to dapr sidecar.
 My goal is not to write things that you can find in documentations or totally expired books.
-Instead, I want to share my experience on building such a microservice a around machine learning model.
+Instead, I want to share my experience about building a microservice for a machine learning model.

 Why libpostal, because I was planning to write a tool using machine learning to parse and segment written addresses.
 This is a problem especially in countries like Turkey that there is no numeric address systems available.
 I came across with libpostal and found it beautiful and extendable.